space-wizards/docs/src/en/general-development/setup/git-for-the-ss14-developer.md

 ### 5.2 Making a pull request

 Now, the fun part.
-We'll go to GitHub now and make a pull request for our funny feature.
+We'll go to GitHub now and make a pull request for our funny feature branch.

 ![](https://i.imgur.com/YNmEMtG.png)